Andrew Carnegie Centennial Fellowship In Support of Visiting Scholars in the Social Sciences from Arab Universities

 Collaborate with Professor Diane Singerman to research and produce selected policy briefs on urban governance issues for an ongoing project at American University.

-American University will provide visiting scholars with a university ID, access to the university library, on line access, and a work space.
+American University, in Washington, DC will provide visiting scholars with a university ID, access to the university library, online access, and a work space.

 Scholars will enter the U.S. with a J1 visa.
 They are responsible for contacting the U.S embassy and applying for the visa.
 AU will issue some of the documents required for obtaining the visa.